 Be accurate.
 Make sure you have all the facts before you post.
 It is better to verify information with a source first than to have to post a correction or retraction later.
 Cite and link to your sources whenever possible; after all, that is how you build community.

 Be a Leader.
 There can be a fine line between healthy debate and incendiary reaction.
 Do not denigrate our competitors nor do you need to respond to every criticism or barb.
 Try to frame what you write to invite differing points of view without inflaming others.
-Some topics—like politics or religion—slide more easily into sensitive territory.
-So be careful and considerate.
-Once the words are out there, you cannot really get them back.
-And once an inflammatory discussion gets going, it is hard to stop.
+Some topics—like politics or religion—slide more easily into sensitive territory, so be careful and considerate.
+Once the words are out there, you cannot get them back; likewise,once an inflammatory discussion gets going, it is hard to stop.

 Be connected.
-If you have been authorized by your supervisor to create an official social media site or a video for posting in locations such as YouTube, please visit your campus communications and marketing department for an approved logo and other images and to ensure coordination with sites and content.
+If you have been authorized by your supervisor to create an official social media site or a video for posting in locations such as YouTube, please visit your campus communications and marketing department for an approved logo and other images to ensure coordination with sites and content.